bluejw/BayesITR/README.md

 # BayesITR
 R data and code for the paper: "Robust Bayesian Learning for Individualized Treatment Rules Under Unmeasured Confounding".
+Because GitHub does not support large data files, we have uploaded those files to Google Drive.
+The corresponding link is provided in the Data section below.

 ## Data